wbolster/sanest/README.rst

 * write docs and docstrings

-* sensible sanest.list support

-* should some_dict[2] raise some other exception because integers are not valid keys? (similiar for str indexes and lists)

 * extend slicing and type checking logic to peek into container values

   * slice syntax ideas for lists: